 in the year 2001, our connections are shut down. team GUNDOGS was sent against the powerful enemy force, RICOCHET AASVOGELS. they were destroyed.
 OPERATION HELL DIVE was a failure. we are the new resistance. we are only two, but we are armed with skills that training does not amount to. we are armed with vision and audio.
 DIRECTIVE: FREQUENCY CRUSHER is now active.

-Do Not Call Me Dave: Ren does not like people they don't know referring to them by their birth name, Dave Remmler, which can only be seen on a couple of websites (none of which are their own), and their personal Facebook page.
-In May 2012 they posted a blog entry asking people to stop using their birth name, saying that even their partner Squeedge calls them Renard or Ren.
-So please, even though you just read their "real" name, DON'T use it.
+Do Not Call Me Paul: Ren does not like people they don't know referring to them by their birth name, which can only be seen on a couple of websites (none of which are their own), and their personal Facebook page.

 Obligatory Bondage Song: Both of them aren't exactly about bondage, but the Queenstons songs What You Do and Painkiller are about erotic disembowelment and sadistic urges (Others say it talks about "incestuous rape"), respectively.